MinpuKang/MinpuKang/README.md

 **About me**

-- 💼 A Solution Architect for Packet Core Network in Ericsson
+- 💼 A Solution Architect for Packet Core Network in Ericsson, familiar with call flow of 2/3/4/5G/Wi-Fi Calling and Packet Core productions.

 - ❤️ I love coding some script to enhance daily work like DNS-Config-Generation for Packet Core, NGG for covert NRI/GUMMEI/GUAMI and other script